Lake Effect Cloud Accounting

 - Subscriptions are flexible and can be used with any combination machine type.
 However, multiple CPU machine types will use up the subscription faster.
 Subscriptions are similar to a mobile phone sharing plan - the more phones on the plan, the faster you use up the shared data

-- External (non-UB) academic & research subscriptions are $500.
-Additional Storage is $120/TB.
-External users are subject to a 20% fee accrued when UB processes external payments.
+- External (non-UB) subscriptions are $660.
+Additional Storage is $120/TB per year.
+External users are subject to a 20% fee assessed when UB processes external payments.
 This fee is built into our subscription charge for external users.

 - You can purchase as many subscriptions as you need.

 - Subscription use is calculated hourly, i.e. if 1 VM Core was active in the previous hour, 1 Core Hour of usage will be added to your account.